yakivy/jam/README.md

     }
 }
 ```
-- `val` member works like singleton provider (instance will be reused for all injections in `this` score), `def` member works like prototype provider (one method call per each injection)
+- `val` member works like a singleton provider (instance will be reused for all injections in `this` score), `def` member works like a prototype provider (one method call per each injection)
-- library injects only non implicit constructor arguments, implicits will be resolved by compiler
+- library injects only non-implicit constructor arguments; implicits will be resolved by the compiler
-- jam is intended to be minimal, features like scopes or object lifecycles should be implemented manually
+- jam is intended to be minimal; features like scopes or object lifecycles should be implemented manually

 ### Changelog